Dropbox (DBX)

 AI Analysis | Feedback

-Drew Houston co-founded Dropbox in 2007.
-Before Dropbox, he founded Accolade, an online SAT prep company, from 2004 to 2007.
-He also gained experience as a Software Engineer at Bit9, Inc. from 2006 to 2007.
-Houston joined Meta's (formerly Facebook) board of directors in February 2020.
+Drew Houston, Co-founder and CEODrew Houston co-founded Dropbox in 2007 and has led its growth from an idea to a global service.
+He is responsible for the company's direction and product strategy.
+Prior to Dropbox, he founded Accolade, an SAT prep company, and worked as a Software Engineer at Bit9, Inc. He joined Meta's board of directors in February 2020.

 Ali Dasdan, Chief Technology Officer